 The Graphics Diagnostics tools in Visual Studio are designed to help you locate rendering problems by starting with the visual artifacts that indicate the problem and then tracing back to the source of the problem by focusing only on relevant shader code, pipeline stages, draw calls, resources, and device state—in the app's own source code.

-The Graphics toolbar provides quick access to Graphics Diagnostics commands and tool windows.
+The Graphics toolbar provides quick access to Graphics Diagnostics commands.

 The Start Diagnostics button runs the app under Graphics Diagnostics.
-When an app is running under Graphics Diagnostics, the Capture the next rendered frame button is enabled, and you can use the other buttons to view the different tool windows.
-For more information about how to run your app under Graphics Diagnostics and capture graphics information, see Capturing Graphics Information.
+When an app is running under Graphics Diagnostics, the Capture the next rendered frame button is enabled.

 The DirectX control panel is a component of DirectX that you can use to change the way that DirectX behaves—for example, you can enable the debug version of the DirectX runtime components, select the kind of debug messages that are reported, and disallow certain graphics hardware capabilities from being used to emulate less-capable hardware.
 This level of control over DirectX can help you debug and test your DirectX app.
 You can access the DirectX control panel from Visual Studio.